rafatdaghmach/my-git-workshop/README.md

 What does Git do when initialising a local repository?

-*
+* It create a '.git' directory with a database.

-it create a '.git' directory with a database.
+* Never delete the .git directory.

 ### Saving my changes